spine/spine.site/app/views/docs/models_ajax.md

     {"contact": {"id":"44E1DB33-2455-4728-AEA2-ECBD724B5E7B","name":"Peter"}}

 It's worth mentioning here one of the major differences between Spine and other similar frameworks.
 All of Spine's server communication is asynchronous - that is Spine never waits for a response.
-Requests are sent after the operation has completed successfully client side.
-In other words, a POST request will be sent to the server after the record has successfully saved client side, and the UI has updated.
+Requests are sent after the operation has completed successfully client-side.
+In other words, a POST request will be sent to the server after the record has successfully saved client-side, and the UI has updated.
 The server is completely de-coupled from the client, clients don't necessarily need a server in order to function.

 This might seem like an odd architectural decision at first, but let me explain.
 Having a de-coupled server offers some clear advantages.
 Firstly, clients have a completely non-blocking interface, they're never waiting for a slow server response for further interaction with your application.
 User's don't have to know, or care, about server requests being fired off in the background - they can continue using the application without any loading spinners.